A surgical dataset from the da Vinci Research Kit for task automation and recognition: Using the data

 \section{Using the data}

-We provide MATLAB code that visualizes and replicates the motion of the four manipulators of the dVRK for a performance stored in the ROSMA dataset.
-This code has been developed as the graphical user interface shown in Figure \ref{fig:gui}.
-When the user browses a data file from the ROSMA dataset, the code generates a mat file with all the data of the file as a structure variable.
-Then, the user can play the data by using the GUI buttons, which also allow to pause the reproduction or stop it.
+To facilitate the usage of the data, we provide MATLAB code that visualizes and replicates the motion of the four manipulators of the dVRK for a performance stored in the ROSMA dataset.
+The application allows loading a data file and generates a mat file with the data.
+Moreover, the data can be reproduced using the GUI buttons.
 The time slider shows the time progress of the reproduction, and at the top-right side, the current timestamp and data frame are also displayed.

 The GUI also gives the option of reproducing the data in ROS.
 If the checkbox \textit{ROS} is on, the joint configuration of each manipulator is sent through the corresponding ROS topics: /dvrk/\textless name\textgreater/set\_position\_goal\_joint.
 Thus, if the ROS package of the dVRK (dvrk-ros) is running, the real platform or the simulated one using the visualization tool RVIZ, the system will replicate the motion performed during the data file trial.
 The dVRK package can be downloaded from GitHub\footnote{\url{https://github.com/jhu-dvrk/dvrk-ros}}, as well as our MATLAB code \footnote{\url{https://github.com/SurgicalRoboticsUMA/rosma_dataset}}.
 This package includes the MATLAB GUI and a folder with all the files required to launch the dVRK package with the configuration used during the data collection.